 The Army turns 250.
 Trump turns 79.
 Cue funnel cakes, festive bling, military might — and protest

 WASHINGTON (AP) — There were funnel cakes, stands of festival bling and American flags aplenty.
 There were mighty machines of war, brought out to dazzle and impress.
-And there was the spray of tear gas against nonviolent marchers in Atlanta and rolling waves of anti-Trump resistance coast to coast.
+And there was the spray of tear gas against demonstrators in Los Angeles and Atlanta, and rolling waves of anti-Trump resistance coast to coast.

 In scenes of celebration, protest and trepidation Saturday, masses of Americans cheered for a rousing Army parade like none seen in Washington in generations.
 Masses more rallied across the country against a president derided by his critics as an authoritarian, would-be king.